 - Greater purpose in your practice – When you incorporate charitable giving into your work, your practice becomes a ministry.

-- Stronger relationships at your office – Your colleagues and employees will appreciate being part of an organization that has a charitable focus Giving Fund
+- Stronger relationships at your office – Your colleagues and employees will appreciate being part of an organization that has a charitable focus Giving Fund, also known as a donor-advised fund

 The power of non-cash giving